Solar Panels and Roof

 The Hidden Costs of Poor Planning

 The real expense hits when you ignore roof age.
 Solar panel removal for roof repairs costs $3,000 to $6,000 minimum.
 However, large systems easily exceed $10,000 for complete removal.
-A Casa Grande homeowner faced exactly this scenario, unfortunately.

 Solar roof racking system removal requires careful handling and storage.
 Damaged equipment during removal isn't typically covered by warranties.
 Hence, choosing experienced solar service professionals like Sunny Energy RX protects investments.